raganwald-deprecated/homoiconic/2011/01/misadventure_part_i.md

 [Misadventure][play] is a little game in the style of [Adventure][a].
 Misadventure is written in Javascript and runs entirely in the browser.
 Misadventure is written in standard Model-View-Controller style, making heavy use of the [Faux][f] and [Backbone.js][b] libraries.
 In this series of posts I will give you a tour of Misadventure's [code][source], showing how it uses Faux to structure its routes and templates as well as how it uses Backbone.js to organize its models and interactive view code.

 This is Part I, wherein we look at the game and its controller.
 In [Part II][pii], we'll start our examination of controller methods with a look at `controller.wake()`.
+In [Part III][piii], we'll look at a controller method that wires a model, a collection, and a view up to a template.

 Misadventure
 ---